OctopusDeploy/docs/src/pages/docs/deployments/node-js/node-on-linux.md

 More information about working with Linux deployment targets see [SSH Targets](/docs/infrastructure/deployment-targets/linux/ssh-target/) or [Linux Tentacles](/docs/infrastructure/deployment-targets/tentacle/linux).

-### Create deployment project {#ConfigureOctopusDeployProject-CreateDeploymentProject}
+### Create deployment project {#create-deployment-project}

 The next step is to create a project that will extract the package.

 1. Navigate to the Projects page via **Projects ➜ All** and then click **Add Project**.
 2. Give the new project an appropriate name, save the project, and navigate to the project's *Process* page and click **Add Step ➜ Deploy a Package**.

-Ensure the target role matches the target role that was assigned to the machine in the previous step and select *octofxjs* as the Package ID.
+Ensure the [target tag](/docs/infrastructure/deployment-targets/#target-roles) matches the target tag that was associated with the machine in the previous step and select *octofxjs* as the Package ID.
 This Package ID is derived from the first section of the package that was previously uploaded.

 :::figure
 ![](/docs/deployments/node-js/images/step-details.png)
 :::

-### Variable substitution {#ConfigureOctopusDeployProject-VariableSubstitution}
+### Variable substitution {#variable-substitution}

 1. Click the *Configure features* link on the step.
 2. Disable the two configuration steps that are selected by default.